 The Hyperbaric Chamber is administered and supported by the Emergency Department based at the Princess Elizabeth Hospital.

-The chamber is available to all divers intending to dive within Guernsey's 12 mile limit.
+The chamber is available to all divers intending to dive within the Bailiwick of Guernsey's 12 mile limit.

 In the event that any diver is suspected of suffering from decompression illness, contact should be made with the Emergency Department of the Princess Elizabeth Hospital by calling 01481 220000 and requesting "Emergency Department" or dial 999 or 112 for emergency assistance.

 Charges for the Hyperbaric Chamber were last reviewed in June 2018.